rlnorthcutt/repose/example/content/post/first-post.md

 ---
 title: "The Zen of Static Sites"
 description: "Exploring the beauty and simplicity of static websites in the modern web era."
-tags: [static sites, web development, ZenForge]
+tags: [static sites, web development, SiteStat]
 image: /images/zen-static.jpg
 noindex: false
 author: "Ron Northcutt"